msleal/asciivmssdashboard/README.md

   3. Install [Pyunicurses](https://sourceforge.net/projects/pyunicurses/).
   4. On Windows, Install [pdcurses](http://pdcurses.sourceforge.net/).
 I have used the: pdc34dllw.zip file.
 See 'PDCURSES' bellow...
   5. Clone this repo locally.

+After you have the application installed, you will need:
-  6. Register an Azure application, create a service principal and get your tenant id.
+  a.
+Register an Azure application, create a service principal, and get your tenant id.
 See "Using ASCiiVMSSDashboard".
-  7. Put in values for your application, along with your resource group name, and VM Scale Set name in asciivmssdashboard.json.
+  b.
+Put in values for your application along with your resource group name and VM Scale Set name in asciivmssdashboard.json file.
+  c.
+If you want to watch the Insights Telemetry Graphs (for the Azure Service), you will need to configure Azure Insights.
+See "Using Application Insights Telemetry Data".
+     You can use a custom URL (e.g.: Your own Telemetry API).
+For that, you will need to have an Telemetry API that provides the metrics (e.g.: JSON), similar to Azure Application Insights.
+     NOTE: If you want to use custom telemetry APIs Services, leave the 'insightsUrl' config option 'empty'.
+If the insightsUrl is configured, it will have precedence and ASCiiVMSSDashboard will use it in conjuction with the metric (e.g.: insightsOneMetric) configured.
+If it is not configured, and (for example): insightsOne is enabled, the insightsOneUrl will be used to get the first metric.
-  8. Run (on Linux): ./console.py or (on Windows): python console.py.
+  d.
+Run (on Linux): ./console.py or (on Windows): python console.py.
-  9. To Exit the Console, just hit: Ctrl+C or use the command: 'quit' (for a 'clean' exit, we will wait for the update threads to finish).
+  e.
+To Exit the Console, just hit: Ctrl+C or use the command: 'quit' (for a 'clean' exit, we will wait for the update threads to finish).
      In the Windows Platform you can just use the command: 'quit' for now (See "CAVEATS" bellow)...

 ## WATCH THE CONSOLE IN ACTION:
 Subtitle/Captions should be enabled by default, but if not, enable them to follow the action (English and Portuguese BR available).